Tiaaam/GuessMaster/docs/Architecture_Significant_Requirements.md

 Important for user satisfaction. (high priority)

 Based on these points and our understanding of our tolls we decided that an Event-Driven-Architecture would suit these goals best, specifically the Mediator topology model.
-Also we realised that user satisfaction is extremely important for our project.
-Therefore we seit usability und performance as our main architecture decisions.
+We realised that user satisfaction is extremely important for our project.
+Therefore we set usability und performance as our main architecture decisions.

 That gets us to the following design patterns: